-Most recently, the Centers for Disease Control's FAQs about Baseline Testing9 states that, ideally, and where possible, a neuropsychologist should interpret the computerized or paper-pencil neuropsychological test components of a baseline exam.
+The Centers for Disease Control's FAQs about Baseline Testing states that, ideally, and where possible, a neuropsychologist should interpret the computerized or paper-pencil neuropsychological test components of a baseline exam.
 As for who should administer baseline tests, the CDC was even more emphatic, stating flatly that "baseline tests should only be conducted by a trained health care professional."

 Use of computerized tests on rise

 A study published in 2011 analyzing data collected on concussions suffered in nine high school sports during the 2009-2010 school year, reported that in schools with at least one athletic trainer on staff, computerized neuropsychological testing was used to assess 41.2% of concussions, up from 25.7% of concussions for the 2008-2009 school year, although it found that, when the return to play decision was made by a physician, the athlete was more likely to undergo comptuerized neuropsychological testing than if the decision was made by an ATC (52.6% versus 35.7%).

 A 2010 study found that injured athletes evaluated with such tests were less likely to return to play on the same day as their injury, and also less likely to return to play within a week of injury than those who were not tested using such diagnostic tool.